dhirmadi/mwap/openhands_close_conversation.md

-# ✅ End of Conversation
+# ✅ End of Thread — Final Instructions

-Please do the following:

-1. Update the documentation and the project_status.md
+1. Update any relevant files, including:
-2. Do **not** retain any state or context after this message.
+   - `README.md`
+   - `status_project.md`

-3. Reset all memory and history unless future prompts restate requirements.
+2. Clear all memory and previous instructions.

+3. Do not carry over state to future prompts unless explicitly restated.

-This concludes this thread.
+This concludes this conversation.